TheGoodlike13/liberty_or_death/README.md

 HAHAHAHAHAHHAHAHAHAHHAHAHHAHAHAHHAAHAHAHAH!

-Anyway, I give up and install a whole new VM instance, download updates for it, the repeat the steps (except the index one) from this chapter and it now works.
+Anyway, I give up and install a whole new VM instance, download updates for it, then repeat the steps (except the index one) from this chapter and it now works.
 Because of course.
 Must've been the wind that broke it.

-I re-configure the network which once again using 'nm-connection-editor', then re-configure the network on VirtualBox side as it has gone mad again, restart, network works.
+I re-configure the network once again using 'nm-connection-editor', then re-configure the network on VirtualBox side as it has gone mad again, restart, network works.
 Hurray.
 I'm getting good at this.
 I wish I didn't have to.

 I continue following [#fusion](#fusion) instructions all the way up to adding 'bob', where we had to stop due to insufficient privileges.
 And what do you know?
 It doesn't work.
 Same exact error of insufficient privileges.
 Because of course.
 At least we know now that originally we had not broken anything with our installation-on-top.
 Until we started fiddling, at least.

+I begin by adding rights to 'dn.subtree="dc=goodlike,dc=eu"' to olcAccess under {2}.
+This time I've added them as an addition for sure.
+But this only continues to brick everything, as I get this error:

+    kadmin.local: Cannot bind to LDAP server 'ldapi:///' as 'uid=kadmin,ou=kerberos, ou=Services,dc=goodlike,dc=eu': Invalid credentials while initializing kadmin.lo
+    cal interface

+At this point I review this entire document to see if I had missed anything, and indeed, I had not configured '/etc/ldap/ldap.conf' yet.
+But fixing it and restarting achieve nothing.

+I'm going to try to add the password to 'uid=kadmin' again, I guess?
+If this fails I guess I'm gonna re-install another VM instance and just add rights to "dc=goodlike,dc=eu" subtree from the beginning.
+This will put a nail in the coffin of whether that's the issue or not.